michal-jenco/glitch-art-app/readme.md

 ## Usage

-run any of the example scripts, but you are on your own - for now. might make a gui later
+run any of the scripts, but you are on your own - for now. might make a gui later

 ## Showcase
 ![ABSOLUTE CINEMA](example-out/1739923913-6.png)